 - Charger issues, among others

-The process by which the fire ignites is called Thermal Runway, and we’ll demystify what that entails below.
+The process by which the fire ignites is called Thermal Runaway, and we’ll demystify what that entails below.

-How Do I Know if a Lithium Battery is Damaged?
+How Do I Know if an Electric Scooter Battery is Damaged?

 If you’re concerned that your lithium-ion battery might be damaged, there are a few signs to look out for: